Small bowel cancer

 It is not clear why some people develop small bowel cancer, but genetics influences some cases:

 - Familial adenomatous polyposis - in which an inherited faulty gene causes polyps to develop on the lining of the bowel.
+Gardner syndrome is a subtype of FAP.

-- Hereditary non polyposis colorectal cancer,(HNPCC or Lynch syndrome) - in which there’s a rare genetic fault.
+- Hereditary non-polyposis colorectal cancer,(HNPCC or Lynch syndrome) - in which there’s a rare genetic fault.

 - Peutz Jeghers syndrome - where benign polyps form in the bowel.